Transcranial Magnetic Stimulation (TMS) Therapy

-In many European countries it is approved for a multitude of other common brain conditions including:
+In many European countries, however, TMS is approved for a multitude of other common conditions including:

 - Chronic pain